basileus91/calculator-example/README.md

 1. [Node.js]

 After installing Node, you should be able to run the following command to install development tools.
-You will only need to run this command when dependencies change in [package.json](package.json).
+You will only need to run from src/main/webapp this command when dependencies change in [package.json](package.json).

     npm install